Legal Representation for Victims Injured by Drowsy Truck Drivers

 When a truck accident occurs, the other vehicles or parties involved tend to sustain the worst damage due to the sheer size and weight of most commercial trucks.
 That’s why it is important to choose an accomplished truck crash lawyer if you or a loved one has been injured or worse as the result of a fatigued truck driver.
-The skilled Waco truck wreck attorneys at Brown Trial Firm LLP is experienced at taking on the trucking industry and insurance companies that would deny fair and just compensation to truck accident victims and their families.
+The skilled Waco truck wreck attorneys at Brown Trial Firm, PLLC is experienced at taking on the trucking industry and insurance companies that would deny fair and just compensation to truck accident victims and their families.
 Call us for a free consultation at (254) 269-6700 to learn more.

 Hours of Services Rules for Truck Drivers in Texas

 According to the Federal Motor Carrier Safety Administration (FMCSA), drowsy driving is the leading cause of truck accidents.
 In 2015, the FMCSA set rules about the number of hours truck drivers are allowed to drive.
 Here are the truck driver rules:

 - Truckers must limit driving time to 70 hours per 8 consecutive days on duty